roataway/api-documentation/README.md

     - the IP addresses from which your telemetry will be fed into the system
     - other details you consider relevant

-2. You will be given a `partner_id` and a set of credentials you can use to connect to the MQTT server and transmit your telemetry.
+2. You will be given a `peer_id` and a set of credentials you can use to connect to the MQTT server and transmit your telemetry.
-3. Write the software that will form JSON payloads, as described above, and  publish them to `inbound/telemetry/<partner_id>`.
+3. Write the software that will form JSON payloads, as described above, and  publish them to `inbound/telemetry/<peer_id>`.

 Other methods of transmission besides MQTT can be considered, if necessary.